api3dao/old-api3-docs/docs/dapis/developers/read-data-feed-value-with-dapi-name.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-Reading a data feed value with an dAPI name is simple and straight forward.
-In the code example below, `_dapiName` is a dAPI name.
-For on-chain smart contracts the `msg.sender` argument received by the function [readDataFeedValueWithDapiName()](https://github.com/api3dao/airnode-protocol-v1/blob/v0.5.0/contracts/dapis/DapiServer.sol#L749-L765) must have a [subscription](./#subscriptions) for the data feed requested.
+Reading a dAPI value with an dAPI `name` is simple and straight forward.
+In the code example below, `_dapiName` is a dAPI `name`.
+For on-chain smart contracts the `msg.sender` argument received by the function [readDataFeedValueWithDapiName()](https://github.com/api3dao/airnode-protocol-v1/blob/v0.5.0/contracts/dapis/DapiServer.sol#L749-L765) must have a [Coverage Policy](./#coverage-policies) for the dAPI requested.

-Calling from off-chain code (_using a library such as `ether.js`_) is not subject to whitelisting.
+Calling from off-chain code (_using a library such as `ether.js`_) is not subject to coverage policies.
 Off-chain code is beyond the scope of this doc.

 ## Example Code